Return on Assets Ratio

 So what is considered a good return on assets?

-A higher ROA is generally a more desirable outcome, since it means that a business is handling its resources more effectively in the production of income.
+A higher return on asset ratio is generally a more desirable outcome, since it means that a business is handling its resources more effectively in the production of income.

 The higher the result of the ratio, the more profitable a company’s assets are.